DiegzM/newmanbot/README.md

 ## Features
 - Respond to user prompts related to the Catholic Faith using `/ask`
 - Provide linked citations for users to explore further
-- Fetch bible verses using `/bible`
+- Fetch bible verses using `/bible` and a random verse using `/randomverse`

 ## Access
 Unfortunately, this is a private project and it is not available for public use.
 However, see "Demo" below for demonstration.